byui-cse/cse251-course/week02/prepare.md

 > A program may execute code in several threads simultaneously in a shared address space where each of those threads has access to virtually all of the memory of every other thread.
 Thread safety is a property that allows code to run in multithreaded environments by re-establishing some of the correspondences between the actual flow of control and the text of the program, by means of synchronization.

-Modern concurrent and parallel programing languages will list which statements and data structures are "thread safe".
+Modern concurrent and parallel programming languages will list which statements and data structures are "thread safe".
 This means that the function/data structure can be used in threads.

 For example: in the language C++, the `rand()` function is not thread safe.
 If `rand()` is called in threads, the values returned by the `rand()` function will not be random.